25th World Scout Jamboree: Typhoon Khanun

+Panorama of the evacuated Jamboree campsite, showing discarded plastic pallets which had been required in inundated areas to pitch tents on.

 With Typhoon Khanun being forecast to affect the site, on 7 August the World Organization of the Scout Movement requested that the South Korean government end the Jamboree early and have all participants leave the site.
 All attendees were relocated to hotels and accommodation in Seoul or whatever the contingent had decided on.
 However, IST's (International Service Teams) were left to fend for themselves in Saemangeum.
 There were claims from minor Scout associations of IST's who went missing after Typhoon Khanun hit the campsite.
 These claims were not confirmed.
 President Yoon asked local governments across the country to devise tourist programs for the displaced Jamboree participants.
 The city of Busan found accommodation for 10,000 Scouts and arranged visits to Haeundae Beach and Taejongdae nature park.
 In North Chungcheong Province, accommodation was found in universities, training centers and hotels.
 The Jogye Order of Korean Buddhism made facilities available at 170 of their temples.
-The Ministry of Interior and Safety said it would later settle the local governments’ food and accommodations expenditures, which amounted nearly to ₩15 billion (about US$11 million).
+The Ministry of Interior and Safety said it would later settle the local governments' food and accommodations expenditures, which amounted nearly to ₩15 billion (about US$11 million).

 Review by WOSM

 In September after the event, the World Organization of the Scout Movement announced to start an independent review of the shortcomings that let to delivery of the event.
-The panel of reviewers contained members of the Scouts organization as well as external event planners previously involved in high profile events, like the FIFA World Cup.
+The panel of reviewers contained members of the Scouts organization as well as external event planners previously involved in high-profile events, like the FIFA World Cup.
 The report was made public through WOSM's online learning platform in April 2024.
 In the report, it was claimed that the South Korean government took the leading role of organizing the event, became the "de-facto organizer" while sidelining Korea Scout Association.
 The report indicated that the government misled the international and national scout organizations over the preparation of the event, and also accused the government of hindering the investigation post-event by not providing information.
 The government denied the claims, indicating that they were supporting KSA and that no one asked them for information.
 As of April 2024, this case was still open.

 Closing ceremony

+The Seoul World Cup Stadium shortly after K-pop Super Live.

 The 2023 Saemangeum World Scout Jamboree K-pop Super Live was a concert that also served as the closing ceremony of the 25th World Scout Jamboree held at the Seoul World Cup Stadium on 11 August 2023.
 The concert was originally planned to be held on 6 August at an outdoor stadium in Saemangeum, before being rescheduled to 11 August at the Jeonju World Cup Stadium, and then moved to the latter venue.
 A Korean FA Cup game and an episode of KBS2's Music Bank was cancelled to facilitate the staging of the event.